KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Corrupter.md

   desc: "Melee Spell Attack: +7 to hit, reach 5 ft., one target.
 Hit: 21 (6d6) necrotic damage, and the target must succeed on a DC 15 Charisma saving throw or gain 1 level of Possession."
 - name: Whispers of Madness (Recharge 5-6).
   desc: "Each creature of the Corrupter’s choice within 30 ft. must make a DC 15 Wisdom saving throw or take 18 (4d8) psychic damage and gain 1 level of Possession."
-legendary_actions:
-- name:
-  desc:
-- name:
+- name: Consume the Weak (1/Day).
-  desc:
+  desc: "The Corrupter targets up to three creatures with at least 1 level of Possession within 30 ft.
+Each must make a DC 16 Constitution saving throw.
+On a failure, the creature becomes a Twisted Servant."
 bonus_actions:
-- name:
+- name: Phase Through Shadoes.
-  desc:
+  desc: "The Corrupter magically teleports up to 30 feet to an unoccupied space it can see that is in dim light or darkness."
 - name:
   desc:
 reactions: